ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/README.md

 1. Draft GSheet Table with R&D tasks: https://docs.google.com/spreadsheets/d/16J8TZ3M70UWyv7f6_CMeSuFqLS-F1TtUG1oz1ZiXjD0/edit?gid=0#gid=0
-2. Tasks are poorly described now, some may be combined, new ones may be added.
+2. Some tasks may be combined, new ones may be added.
 Will update gradually.
 3. {in the GSheet Table} For tasks you are interested in - please, put your name in “Contributor in charge” cell; approximate dates - in “Start date” & “Delivery date” cells.
 4. GitHub workflow:
 - Create a new Issue in our repo